What Does It Mean To Be Good vs. Bad?

 The western cultural viewpoint of good vs. bad tends to be more forgiving.
 However, something that is immoral is perceived as evil or bad in all cultures.

 The standards of good and bad are defined by people and usually socially constructed.
 Therefore, we use good and bad to conform to social norms and to judge and criticize both ourselves and others for deviating from these norms.
 The judgment and decision whether something is good or bad are typically done based on a comparison against a cultural standard of good and bad.
 Which can lead to that inner critic talking down to you.
 When we base our ideas solely on society’s definition of good and bad, we can sometimes let that projection take over our own internal thoughts and ideas.

 Good and Bad as a Spectrum of Human Nature

 However, good and bad are equally human.
-These concepts exist not as polarities but rather as a spectrum from good to bad, where only a few people reach the extremes.
+These concepts exist not as polarities but rather as a spectrum from good to bad.
+Only a few people reach the extremes of one side or the other.
 Most of us are somewhere along the spectrum, doing some good and some bad.

-As humans, we are bound to be imperfect.
+Humans are imperfect.
 We have flaws, make mistakes, hurt ourselves and others.
 But we also do good deeds: we help others in need, show compassion and empathy, volunteer, listen and support our friends and family members, give love, and show understanding.